jgaryi/E115_BirdWatchingApp/README.md

 -   No preprocessing on audio file is required: The BirdNET model uses its built-in preprocessor to chunk the input audio into fixed length (3 or 5 seconds) pieces, and converts each of the small pieces into a spectrogram as an image input to a neural network in BirdNET.
 -   Multiple audio formats supported: supports not only .mp3 and .wav, but also .flac
 -   Long recording supported: for an audio recording longer than a fixed chunk length, the BirdNET model will generate embeddings and make a prediction on each chunk of data.
 The audio file size limition is 5MB.
--   Enhanced accuracy with longer data: The prediction on each data chunk is averaged on each species over all chunks.
-The results are ranked to obtain the prediction with the highest confidence.
 -   Augmented with text query: The api answers a question either when the audio is uploaded or after the model prediction.
 The audio input about the species relates to habitat preferences, feeding behaviors and dietary needs, breeding cycles and nesting habits, conservation strategies and threats.